azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 |Medium| 60|
 |Low| 90|

-The detailed matrix of attestation details and its expiry can be found under [this](Readme.md#how-AzSK-determines-the-effective-control-result) section.
+The detailed matrix of attestation details and its expiry can be found under [this](Readme.md#how-azsk-determines-the-effective-control-result) section.

+> **Note**: All the controls are subjected to an initial grace period from the first scanned date, post which 'WillFixLater' option will be disabled and attestation for any control that is attested as 'WillFixLater' will expire.

 [Back to top...](Readme.md#contents)